Basschops/Flask_Image_preview_API/README.md

     docker run -p 4000:80 dofarrell/pond5:part1

-To build and run the application locally use teh following two commands
+To build and run the application locally use the following two commands

     docker build --tag=image_preview .